David Lawson

 Overview

 David is a public lawyer working with all public services, in particular education, health and care services.
-He advises and represents on individual rights to services and on the regulation and organisation of service provision.
-He has appeared in a number of leading cases in his areas of practice.
-Recent work includes judicial reviews on access to services, representation at public inquiries (IICSA) and regulatory cases on schools and care homes at First-tier and Upper Tribunal level.
+Recent work includes judicial reviews on access to services, representation at public inquiries (IICSA and Infected Blood) and regulatory cases on schools and care homes at First Tier and Upper Tribunal level.

 Chambers & Partners notes he is “absolutely outstanding” and “achieves remarkable results… gives everything to his cases, and is always approachable and great to work with”.